gorakhargosh/pyoauth/docs/source/guides/rsa_sha1.rst

    certificate) with the OAuth provider.

-2. Sign your messages with your RSA private key (which you keep safe and don't share with anybody else including the OAuth provider).
+2. Sign your messages with your RSA private key (which you keep safe and don't share with anybody else including the OAuth provider) by telling the request building methods to use ``"RSA-SHA1"`` as the signature method.
+   Easy, huh?

 3. The OAuth provider can now use the public key that you shared with it to verify the messages that you sent to it signed with your private key.

-So, after that, all you have to do is use ``"RSA-SHA1"`` as your signature method to build your client requests.
 That's essentially it.
-Easy, huh?

 What does a key look like?